 Since we started in 2014, most of the research done by the Tech-enhanced Life analyst team has been made available for free on our website for older adults and their families.
 And all of the collaborative learning and exploration by the Longevity Explorer circles has also been made available at no cost.
 And the regular explorer circle “Club” meetings are run entirely for the benefit of our explorers and other older adults like them.

 We hope to be able to continue to provide high quality independent research for the benefit of older adults and their families for free, or at a heavily subsidized price.

 Companies and Innovators:

-We offer a range of services to innovators and companies wanting to develop better products and services for older adults.
-These services often leverage the domain expertise of our analyst team, but they also may involve participation by Longevity Explorers as well.
+Tech-enhanced Life offers a range of services to innovators and companies wanting to develop better products and services for older adults.
+These services often leverage the domain expertise of our analyst team, but they also may involve participation by Longevity Explorers, and other older adults who are members of the Sponsored Exploration Panel, as well.

 Our philosophy is straightforward.
 We think these services will be of great value to the companies that engage us, and there will be fees for those services.
 We structure our engagements so that, if explorers participate, they also receive economic benefit from the engagement.